-He is part of the Laboratory’s , which addresses conditions that, while individually rare (by definition, affecting fewer than 200,000 people in the U.S.), collectively affect about one in 10 Americans, according to the National Association for Rare Disorders, and thus represent a major health issue.
+He is part of the Laboratory’s , which addresses conditions that, while individually rare (by definition, affecting fewer than 200,000 people in the U.S.), collectively affect about one in 10 Americans, according to the National Organization for Rare Disorders, and thus represent a major health issue.
 About 80 percent of rare diseases are genetic in origin, about half affect children, many are fatal, and very few have cures.

 David Shaw, a life trustee and chair emeritus of the Laboratory’s Board of Trustees, and a longtime supporter of the Laboratory, introduced the event.
 “It's amazing to have an institution like this in the state of Maine in a time of probably the most transformational scientific revolution of all time, the genetics revolution,” he said.

 Cox cited JAX’s unique mouse models as an invaluable resource in his study of rare diseases.

 “We can identify models, we can make new models, we can actually make a model match exactly what a patient has,” he said.
 “We have amazing tools.”

 Cox acknowledged how challenging it is for individuals with rare diseases to get pharmaceutical companies to develop therapies, since testing therapies for these diseases on the human population simply isn’t possible.